pablocalvo7/Equivariance_Seeker_Model/README.md

 + $^{3}$ Departamento de Física Aplicada, Universidad de Zaragoza, Zaragoza 50009, Spain

 # Abstract
-This Jupyter notebook provides an implementation of the Equivariance Seeker Model (ESM) based on Tensorflow-Keras (version 2.17 or higher).
+This Jupyter notebook provides an implementation of the Equivariance Seeker Model (ESM) based on Tensorflow-Keras (it requires Tensorflow version 2.17 or higher).
 The ESM is designed to find the entire finite symmetry group of a given dynamical system given a dataset of trajectories.
 We illustrate its functionality with the application to a simple one-dimensional system.